 The course provides the students with an excellent opportunity to receive accreditation.

 Woodfield School Duke of Edinburgh Bronze Award

-This year we are trialling running the Duke of Edinburgh Award with the current year tens.
-In conjunction with the YMCA we are dedicating two lessons per week to gain the Bronze qualification.
+We deliver the Duke of Edinburgh Award in conjunction with the YMCA we are dedicating two lessons per week to gain the Bronze qualification.

 There are four areas that the pupils will need to achieve, they are Volunteering, Physical, Skills and Expedition.
 To complete these sections the pupils will need to achieve specific criteria.
 The Volunteering section will include helping the YMCA with their running of the site, this may include helping out in the kitchen, with other groups, decorating areas, things where they are helping others for free.